OWNALGARNI/holbertonschool-shell/permissions/README.md

-chown chnge the owenr to other touch craite empty file chmod u+x make the file execut e
+chown chnge the owenr to other touch craite empty file chmod u+x make the file execute chomd 111 mean the owner .group , other can execute